 This is a guest post by Chontelle from Mum’s Little Explorers

 Disclosure: This Puglia Holiday guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Italy is shaped like a big boot, and down on the heel of that boot you’ll find the Puglia region – a hidden gem often overlooked by most who are planning their south Italy itinerary.
 While many travellers boast about Tuscany, shopping or the culture in Milan and Rome, or Florence – Puglia is your little taste of “real Italy” largely untouched by many tourists.
 With so many gorgeous towns to visit, beaches, and things to do in Puglia, it will capture the hearts of all different types of travelers.
 Here’s why we think you should be planning a Puglia holiday.